-Although there is no fixed answer to how many Copic markers you need, a balanced set normally contains around 30 to 40 markers.
-This is because you want at least one blending set in each color family and complement that with some of your favorite colors.
+Although there is no fixed answer to how many Copic markers you need, a balanced set normally contains at least 30 to 40 markers.
+This is because you want at least one blending set in each color family, and complement that with some of your favorite colors.

 Copic markers are sold in sets of 6, 12, 24, 36 or 72 different colors.
-The first 3 are really too small to function as a complete starter set.
-If you are buying a Copic marker set for the first time, try to go with a set of 36 or 72 markers.
+The sets of 6, 12, and 24 markers are really too small to function as a complete starter set.
+If you are buying a Copic marker set for the first time, try to go with a set of 36 or 72 markers or buy them individually.

-A good Copic marker set includes colors from all the mayor color families.
-For smooth blending you will need at least 3 colors in each family.
-Some good starter colors for Copic markers include:
+A good set includes colors from all the mayor color families.
+For smooth blending, you will need at least 3 colors in each family.
+In my opinion, the most useful Copic colors are:

 - B000, B02, B04 (blue)